Skip to main content

 }

-3. Now incorporate the callback parameters:
+3. Now add in the callback:

 func accelerateTo(speed: Int, success:() -> (), fail: () -> ()) {